junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean drops his jaw.
 "How?"
 He doesn't need to deliver the whole question: I see how deep in love you two are, how can you two possibly walk away from each other?
 If even you two can't work it out, does that mean...?

-Rory closes his eyes, refusing the pained memory, "We just... fell apart, I guess.
+Rory closes his eyes, refusing the pained memory.
+"We just... fell apart, I guess.
 Normal life happened, the Doctor didn't come to us for months, and we had a big fight.
 It happens."

 "How did you fix it?"
 Dean stares at the middle of the dim shabby room, seeing holy fire burning around the angel in a circle.
 And the last look they shared before he left him there.
 He blinks the image away.
 He hopes never to see that look again.